pigfox/ai-subscribe-events/README.md

 # ai-subscribe-events
-A simple test of AI generated subscribe to events
+A simple test of AI generated subscription to events